 Don't face the screen and read your slides.
 The bulleted information on your slides should be supplementary to what you are saying.
 Use the slides to trigger your comments or to pace yourself, but do not read them.
 The audience can read.
 Remember that your slides are only there to support, not to replace your talk!
 You'll want to tell a story, describe your data or explain circumstances, and only provide keywords through your slides.
 If you read your slides, the audience will get bored, stop listening and not get your message.

-- Visit the Harvard Law School Library Guide to find and correctly attribute public domain and Creative Commons media for your project or presentation
+- Visit Harvard Law School Finding Public Domain & Creative Commons Media to find and correctly attribute public domain and Creative Commons media for your project or presentation

 - How to Find Public Domain Pictures on Google Image Search(YouTube Video)